 How To Hold A Leopard Gecko

-If you’re hoping to hold and pet your leopard gecko, you’ll have to start slow.
+You’ll have to start slow if you’re hoping to hold and pet your leopard gecko.
 Here are some steps you can take to gain your lizard’s trust.

 Placing Your Hand In The Cage

 Never try and touch your gecko right off the bat.
 They will be very fearful, and their cage is considered their safe space.
-If you try to grab them within their safe space, it will be very difficult to gain their trust.
+If you try to grab them within their safe space, gaining their trust will be very difficult.

 Begin by simply placing your hand in the terrarium a few minutes a day.
 Do not attempt to touch your gecko.